All Episodes

 I guess the bullet could just go right through it and not move it, but I haven't seen any evidence that the tent gets hit.

-But no, the the tent, the tent itself looks pretty sturdy.
+But no, the tent, the tent itself looks pretty sturdy.

-So to say, I mean, it would take a whole lot of rounds to you know, make make that thing move.
+So to say, I mean, it would take a whole lot of rounds to make that thing move.

-It might if this thing is is is sleek, I don't know the caliber round it was that they're saying it is, but it it would go right through it.
+If this thing is sleek, I don't know the caliber round it was that they're saying it is, but it would go right through it.

-Someone somewhere would have heard the through your ear where this thing came from.
+Someone somewhere would have heard through your ear where this thing came from.

-Because so, okay, to expand on that, if the shooter, if it comes from the roof, like the official story, people in the crowd would have heard the they would have heard that breaking through the atmosphere.
+So, okay, to expand on that, if the shooter, if it comes from the roof, like the official story, people in the crowd would have heard the, they would have heard that breaking through the atmosphere.

-Yes, someone somewhere it's gonna be close, so you would hear the sh come by you.
+Yes, someone somewhere, it's going to be close, so you would hear the sh come by you.

 That's undeniable.

-I mean, I've heard bullets whizzed by me.
+I mean, I've heard bullets whizz by me.

 You know, here's what's so strange about it.

-And of course, you never can see everything, but the I the only times I saw people actually trying to speak after shooting, they were getting shut down.
+And of course, you never can see everything, but the only times I saw people actually trying to speak after shooting, they were getting shut down.

 They were literally getting told to shut up and stop speaking.